ni/instrumentstudio-plugins/labview/examples/Game of Life/README.md

 - Allows the user to stop the game using the `Stop all outputs` button which is present in the InstrumentStudio soft front panel header or the `Start\Stop` button present in the `Game Panel` tab of the soft front panel.
-- Provides an option to view event logs and enable or disable event logging via a checkbox in the `Events` tab.
+- Displays event logs via the `Event Record` listbox present in the `Events` tab.
-- Logs InstrumentStudio events and errors with timestamps in a CSV file, saved either in the root directory of the InstrumentStudio project under the `Event Logs` folder or in the user documents under the `InstrumentStudio Logs` folder if no InstrumentStudio project is found.

 ## User Guide